jairejustin/Sticky-Note-Board/README.md

 [![My Skills](https://skillicons.dev/icons?i=react,css,html,javascript\&theme=dark)](https://skillicons.dev)

-A simple **sticky notes web application** where you can create, edit, and drag notes across the board.
-This project is based on [Dennis Ivy’s tutorial](https://sticky-fcc.vercel.app/) with one key change: it can use **browser localStorage** instead of AppWrite for saving note.
+A simple **sticky notes web application** where you can create, edit, delete, and drag notes across the board.
+This project is based on [Dennis Ivy’s tutorial](https://sticky-fcc.vercel.app/) with one change, it uses **browser localStorage** instead of AppWrite for saving notes.

 ## Deployment
 The application is live on Vercel: